Ready to start a conversation about the Every Child Deserves a Family Campaign?

 Here are some great places to begin:

 1. Every Child Deserves a Stable, Loving, Forever Family.

-- Adoption and parenting should focus on creating stable, loving forever homes for kids.
+- Adoption and parenting should focus on creating safe, stable, loving forever homes for kids.

 - All child welfare decisions should be made in the best interests of the child, not based on the religious beliefs of child services agencies or workers.

 - A child welfare continuum should prioritize keeping families together but when that is not in the best interest of the child, placement with kin, short-term appropriate foster care or adoption by a forever family.

 - We have laws governing child services agencies for a reason.
 Child services workers should be expected to follow those laws.
 When states allow adoption decisions to be based on the individual beliefs of child placement workers and agencies, instead of the best interests of children, it’s kids who pay the price.

 - “License to discriminate” laws allow child services agencies to keep a child in foster care or a government group home rather than allowing her to be adopted by qualified, loving parents, simply because they don’t pass an agency’s religious test.

 - Same-sex couples are seven times more likely to foster, and seven times more likely to adopt, than opposite-sex couples.

 - In 2018, there were 30.938 children in foster care waiting to be adopted in the ten states with these adoption and foster care discrimination laws.